holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

     - Everyone's name
     - About me!
         - Worked at AWS
-        - Who know AWS
+        - Who's heard of AWS
         - Show AWS console
         - Explain what I did
+            - Bug bounty program
 - Goals of the course
-    - Talk through class overview
-        - Go through AWS console to emphasize certain things
     - Talk through syllabus
+        - Emphasize quotes in the beginning
+            - What do they mean?
+        - Emphasize first paragraph of introduction
         - Emphasize only occasional homework if work hard in class
-        - Emphasize video games
         - Emphasize if need help, come find me
     - Things understand
     - Things don't understand